 In the desire for better health we're always looking for an edge.
 Here I compare Hemp seeds vs flax seed; two plant protein sources.
-We review their nutrition, including phytonutrients, their culinary uses and the best ones to buy.
+We'll take a look at how they compare nutritionally, including phytonutrients, their culinary uses and the best ones to buy.

 - What are Hemp seeds?